ppat/homelab-ops-ansible/block_device/README.md

 ![block_device](https://github.com/ppat/homelab-ops-ansible/actions/workflows/test-block_device.yaml/badge.svg)

-This collection provides roles for managing block devices as part of homelab operations.
-It includes roles for selecting block devices, creating partitions and filesystems, and creating RAM disks.
+A collection for managing block devices, partitions, and filesystems.
+This collection provides the storage layer for OS image deployment and system provisioning.

+This collection enables the storage provisioning workflow by:

+1. Selecting target block device by its characteristics
+2. Creating partitions and filesystems on that selected block device
+3. Managing mount points

 ## Roles